 Share

 The National Assessment of Educational Progress (NAEP) U.S. history examination is designed to gauge fourth-, eighth-, and 12th-grade students’ proficiency in U.S. history “in the context of democracy, culture, technological and economic changes,” as well as the country’s changing role in the world.
-The data show that the share of American students demonstrating proficiency in U.S. history is small—but slowly increasing, at least at the lower grade levels.1
+The data show that at all three grades the share of American students demonstrating proficiency in U.S. history has been small.
+The test is most often administered to eighth graders, and thus this group’s achievement is the best measure of change over time.
+Achievement at that grade gradually increased until 2014 but began declining in recent years.

 Copy link

-Source: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress, The Nation’s Report Card: History 2014: Achievement Levels, http://www.nationsreportcard.gov/hgc_2014/#history/achievement, accessed 12/15/2015
+Source: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress Data Explorer, accessed 08/25/2023.
+Data analyzed and presented by the American Academy of Arts and Sciences’ Humanities Indicators (www.humanitiesindicators.org).

 Copy link